Can Fraternities Be Required to Admit Women Under Title IX?

 Any school or school organization that receives federal funding cannot engage in discrimination, lest they lose their funding.
 That nondiscriminatory requirement extends to “recruitment, admissions, and counseling; financial assistance; athletics; sex-based harassment; treatment of pregnant and parenting students; discipline; single-sex education; and employment”—but does that include monitoring Greek organizations?
 This question is what drives the lawsuit.

 When Betsy DeVos’ Department of Education suggested new regulations for Title IX, the DOE indicated that it would very likely consider universities and colleges responsible for the activities of fraternities and sororities.
+Many of these Greek organizations are affiliated with national organizations that set membership and conduct standards for their chapters.
+Joining a national fraternity involves understanding its standards, risk management policies, and its relationship with the university.
+The Greek system encompasses both fraternities and sororities, each with their own governance structures and national oversight.
+Individual fraternities may have their own unique structures, purposes, and traditions, which differentiate them from other organizations.
 Otherwise, her administration decided to shrink the reach of Title IX “on-campus” activities: “in a location or in a context where the [university] owned the premises; exercised oversight, supervision, or discipline; or funded, sponsored, promoted, or endorsed the event or circumstance.”
 Proposed 34 C.F.R. § 106.44(a).

 In its notice of proposed rulemaking, the Office for Civil Rights of the Department of Education favorably cited a District of Kansas case finding that a Kansas State University fraternity was a “university organization” for the purposes of Title IX.